-Psychology of twins relationships has proven that twins share a intimate bond emotionally and physically.
-When a time comes that twins have to separate either by in control or out of control issues, they may experience excessive anxiety, depression and separation syndrome as a result of being away from their twins.
-Not all twins experience separation anxiety but maternal and fraternal twins are at a greater risk of experiencing such anxiety.
+Psychology of twins relationships has proven that twins share a unique bond emotionally and physically.
+When twins have to separate due to various reasons, they may experience excessive anxiety, depression, and separation syndrome.
+Not all twins experience separation anxiety, but maternal and fraternal twins are at greater risk.

-Twin separation anxiety is not only contextualized as separation between twins.
-It can also be viewed as separation between a parent and a twin.
-We will focus more on the context of the separation of twins.
+Twin separation anxiety can also be viewed as separation between a parent and a twin.
+However, this article will focus more on the context of the separation of twins.

 Why is it difficult for twins to separate?

-They shared a bond from the moment they were conceived.
-They grew up side by side and after delivery, twins shared experiences, understood each other and formed automated language that only they could understand.
-Their bond is unbreakable and if broken, then anxiety and depression ensues.
-Twins who have separated at one point in their life have admitted to have suffered long periods of loneliness even when they were around other people.
-Why?
-Because no one could understand them as much as their twin could.
+Twins share a bond from the moment they were conceived.
+They grow up side by side, share experiences, understand each other, and form a unique language that only they can understand.
+Their bond is unbreakable, and if broken, anxiety and depression may ensue.
+Twins who have separated at one point in their life have admitted to suffering long periods of loneliness even when they were around other people.
+No one could understand them as much as their twin could.

-Children who grow up in a home with a lot of parental stress and conflict will develop a twin interdependence with their each other.
-The relationship can be so intense such that one twin cannot function without the other.
-Separation at this point can become a daunting task for the children and one which they rebel.
+Children growing up in a home with a lot of parental stress and conflict will develop a twin interdependence.
+The relationship can be so intense that one twin cannot function without the other.
+Separation at this point can become a daunting task for the children and one which they rebel against.

 Reasons why twins separate

-Like any other relationship, twins may be thrust into situations which may result in a separation whether wanted or unwanted.
-Separation may arise from conflict- Even from a young age, children’s’ personality start to show.
-Different personalities and preferences cause conflicts and eventual separation.
-Parents should take keen interest in their children as they grow to ensure that the twin issues resulting in conflict are solved before they evolve into something precarious.
+Like any other relationship, twins may be thrust into situations which may result in separation, whether wanted or unwanted.
+Separation may arise from conflict, differing preferences in friends, skills, and education preferences.
+Understanding how to handle these situations can help parents better support their twins’ emotional wellbeing.
+For example, parents should take keen interest in their children as they grow to ensure that twin issues resulting in conflict are solved before they evolve into something precarious.

-As the twins get older, they may discover that they have different preferences in their circle of friends further putting a crack in their separation.
-Their skills and education preferences differ and they are forced to take different classes’ further putting distance between them and increasing the chances of separation anxiety.
+As the twins get older, they may discover that they have different preferences in their circle of friends, further putting a crack in their relationship.
+Their skills and education preferences differ, and they are forced to take different classes, further putting distance between them and increasing the chances of separation anxiety.

-How then do you recognize Twin separation anxiety in your child?
+How to recognize Twin separation anxiety in your child

-1) Excessive worrying of the other twin unreasonably.
+- Excessive worrying about the other twin unreasonably

-2) Insistence of doing a task only when the other twin is around and throwing tantrums when this demand is not met.
+- Insistence on doing a task only when the other twin is around and throwing tantrums when this demand is not met

-3) Tailing a twin/ parent everywhere- clutching hands and tagging on their cloths.
+- Tailing a twin or parent everywhere, clutching hands and tagging on their clothes